2026 F1 Silverstone Concert Lineup, Schedule, Stages & Tickets

 The music performances will take place in a few main locations during the Silverstone F1 weekend.

-The headline artists, including those playing at the opening concert, will be performing on the Main Stage that’s adjacent to the Wellington Straight and is the Concert Zone.
-This is outside and exposed to the weather.
+The headline artists, including those playing at the opening concert, will be performing on the Main Stage that’s adjacent to the Wellington Straight, in what’s normally called the Concert Zone or the main Fan Zone.
+It’s outside and exposed to the weather.

-The main stage is also where the Silverstone Formula 1 driver interviews will take place over the weekend.
+The main stage is also where the Silverstone Formula 1 driver and team interviews will take place over the weekend.

 The Made at Vale stage is located behind the Vale grandstand just next to Turn 14.
-Silverstone have confirmed the stage will be in a big-top tent behind the stand and will in no way obstruct the view of the track from the Vale grandstand.
+Last year this was in a big-top tent behind the stand which means it was sheltered from the sun and rain.
+It’s behind the stand, so in no way obstructs the view of the track from the Vale grandstand.

-The Drivers Inn stage will be located on the outside of Copse Corner (Turn 9) and will host a lot of tech talks and interviews with people in motorsport, as well as the Fast and the Curious podcast.
+The Drivers Inn stage is located on the outside of Copse Corner (Turn 9) and will host a lot of tech talks and interviews with people in motorsport, as well as the Fast and the Curious podcast.

 Music / set timings

-See here for the full timetable over the weekend.
+See here for the full race timetable over the weekend.
+For details on exactly what’s on each stage over the weekend, check out the Silverstone website.

 The headline artists will be performing after the final Formula 1 on-track action has finished each day at Silverstone.